damies13/rfswarm/Doc/Preparing_for_perf.md

 - You don't want all the users doing the first step in the process at the start of the performance test and then 2 hours none are doing that process because they are all up to the 3rd or 5th process in the sequence.
 So you really need a way to pass these values from one test to another from one robot process to another and robot process and ideally from one robot process on one agent machine to another robot process running a different agent machine.

 So to help with this the [TestDataTable](https://github.com/damies13/TestDataTable) project was created.
-It is a data table server that makes it easy for data between scripts and robot processes.
+It is a data table server that makes it easy to pass data between scripts and robot processes.

 Here's an example of how you might use [TestDataTable](https://github.com/damies13/TestDataTable), your application under test is an online store (shopping cart) and you have the following three scripts that all use the order number created by the application when the user places an order:
 1) Create order, User navigates to the online store selects some products and places an order. after success user receives an order number.